rajeshecb70/one2n-sre-bootcamp/milestone-01/README.md

          Using proper HTTP verbs for different operations.✅

-         API should emit meaningful logs with appropriate log levels.
+         API should emit meaningful logs with appropriate log levels.✅

          API should have a /healthcheck endpoint.✅

-         Unit tests for different endpoints.
+         Unit tests for different endpoints.✅